thojmr/PregnancyPlus/README.md

     - A: Most likley the unskinned mesh was imported in an unusual way, and would have to be re-imported by the creator.
 Feel free to send me a character card with the clothing to debug it.
 - Q: There are no slider effects when the character has no legs.
     - A: The character must have a leg scale > 0 for the belly sliders to work correctly.
-- Q: The heck is a BlendShape?
+- Q: What the heck is a BlendShape?
-    - A: Put simply a blendshape is a copy of the mesh that has some deformation that you want to be able to slide into.
-Like visually morphing from originalMesh -> targetMesh (Preggo).
+    - A: Put simply a blendshape is a "copy" of the mesh that has some deformation that you want to be able to ease into.
+Like visually morphing from originalMesh -> morphedMesh.
-- Q: The belly size/shape is different in Maker than in Studio?
-    - A: This was fixed in v3.5 and some cards with belly shapes before that version need to be re-saved again.
-Only old characters with ABMX adjustments to the torso will have this issue.

 </br>